 - Mental health and employee wellness will be a big focus for business leaders, including those in talent acquisition.

-Burnout is real.
-To make matters worse, employee well-being was the area CEOs said their brands struggled with most amid the pandemic.
-In 2024, leaders must address it head on (if they haven’t already).
+To make matters worse, employee well-being was the area CEOs said their orgs struggled with most amid the pandemic.
+In 2024, execs must address it head on (if they haven’t already).

 On top of trying to achieve lofty hiring goals, those working in TA and HR have had to adjust to big changes like fully remote interview cycles and staying in sync with team members.